gvwilson/thirdbit/fiction/iffy/index.md

 *It's my mission,*
 Sandrine repeated stubbornly.

-*uh uh I bet th' copy o' you that's on th' other side o' this is sayin' 'zactly th' same thing right now*
+*uh uh I bet th' copy o' you that's walkin' round Rothera right now is sayin' 'zactly th' same thing*

 Sandrine froze.
 *What?*

-*your name's kibbens right?
+*you're kibbens, right?
-well there's a corporal kibbens stuck in th' head o' my friend honesty back in halley right now workin' for one o' th' other governors an' i bet if de was here right now th' two o' you would be shootin' at each other.*
+well there's a corporal kibbens stuck in th' head o' my friend honesty workin' for th' governor.*

 Iffy's anger was like red-hot metal fresh out of a forge.
 Her hurt was like an old injury reawakened—a knee sprained and half-healed